matkosoric/Data-Visualizations/MongoDB/Zagreb-Surveillance-Cameras/README.md

-Compass and MongoDB with Zagreb Surveillance Cameras dataset
+Compass and MongoDB with the Zagreb Surveillance Cameras dataset
 =======================================================

-This is a demonstration of MongoDB's Compass visualisation capabilites with geographical data.
-The repository contains original csv, preprocessed csv, gawk script for transforming csv to json, and finally json prepared for importing in MongoDB.
-The list is not updated, and there are new cameras installed after publishing the dataset in 2016.
-First image is a classical, 'neutral' view encompassing all geolocations.
+This is a demonstration of MongoDB's Compass visualization capabilities with geographical data.
+The repository contains an original csv, a preprocessed csv, a gawk script for transforming csv to json, and finally json prepared for importing in MongoDB.
+The list is not updated, and new cameras have been installed after the publication of the dataset in 2016.
+The first image is a classical, 'neutral' view, encompassing all geolocations.
 Other images are zooming into particular part of the city while shifting angle.

 ### Original DataSet

-I downloaded the dataset from the official Open data portal for the Republic of Croatia.
-It is a publicly available list of surveillance cameras with precise latitude and longitude for each camera.
+I downloaded the dataset from the official Open Data Portal of the Republic of Croatia.
+It is a publicly available list of surveillance cameras with precise latitude and longitude data for each camera.

 * [Nadzorne kamere na području grada Zagreba](https://data.gov.hr/dataset/popis-nadzornih-kamera-na-podru-ju-grada-zagreba/resource/5bc67300-8d88-4fa2-bc79-299dc41180b7)